otrv4/otrv4/otrv4.md

   Modify an encrypted OTR message using a revealed MAC key, new text, and an estimated offset.
 This returns an OTR Data Message with the modified text.

+Read and Forge
+  Read and forge allows someone in possession of a chain key to decrypt OTR messages or modify them as forgeries.
+It takes three inputs, the chain key, the OTR message and an optional new plain text message.
+If the new message is included, the original text is replaced with the new message, and then a new MAC tag, based on the new message is attached to the data message.
+This new messags is then displayed.
+One applicable scenario is a participant listening and modifying the messages as they are received.

 Forge AKE and Session Keys
   Any participant of an OTR conversation may forge an AKE with another participant as long as they have their profile.
 This function will take the profile and secret